Priorities and Issues

 Climate change

-Climate change is a foreign policy priority of Maldives.
+Climate change is a key foreign policy priority of the Maldives.

 Priorities of the Government on Climate Change